-The ripple effect of cancer touches every aspect of your life-- emotional, psychological, social and financial.
-At Compass Oncology we know we achieve the best care for our patients when we give them support in every way.
-At Compass Oncology, you’ll have ready access to oncology social workers at every phase of treatment.
+The ripple effect of cancer touches every aspect of your life-- emotional, psychological, social, and financial.
+We know that the best care for our patients includes giving them support in every way.
+At Compass Oncology, you have ready access to oncology social workers at every phase of treatment.
 This provides patients and their families with a safe outlet to discuss their experiences and emotions.
 Our social workers assist with access to important community resources, including in-home care, transportation services, and support groups.

 Our social workers have been about to help our cancer patients and survivors with:

 Talking it out is the first step in developing coping skills.
 Oncology social workers provide a safe place for patients and family members to share their emotions and fears.

 During your first appointment, we spend time getting to know you.
 We will complete a needs and strength assessment where we identify what strengths and needs you are experiencing.
 We celebrate the strengths you and your family bring and we create a personalized care plan to assist you in meeting any needs.
 Some of the needs that we commonly identify and assist with are:

 As you move through cancer treatment and beyond, your needs will change but one thing won’t – the need for connection and support.
 We all need help whether healthy or ill.
 No one should ever have to go it alone and our oncology social workers are here to make sure you have what you need to reduce stress and maintain the emotional and mental well-being so important to treatment and life beyond cancer.

 In order to serve the unique needs of cancer patients, our social workers host regular virtual support groups meetings via Zoom.
 The support they provide takes many forms from the practical to the emotional and the spiritual.
 Their focus is on the issues that are so important to the quality of life during and after treatment.